bablokb/py-datamon/README.md

     cd py-datamon
     sudo tools/install

+If your system is not Debian-based, you should edit the install commands within `tools/install` to your needs.

 This will copy the python-script `py-datamon.py` and some support classes to your system and will create a python-virtualenv with prerequisite packages.
 It also copies the shell-script `py-datamon`, which will